pgaertig/system/scripts/synology/debianology/README.md

 DSM shell defaults to `sh`, which gets inherited by Debian container.
 Usually Linux shell could be changed in `/etc/passwd` but DSM prohibits it.
-As workaround to switch the default user shell to e.g. `bash` invoke below in your Debian user directory:
+As workaround to switch the default user shell to e.g. `bash` invoke the bellow in your Debian user directory:

     echo "/bin/bash\nexit" > .profile